 performance_schema_max_sql_text_length = 4096

-performance-schema-consumer-events-statements-current = 1
+performance_schema_consumer_events_statements_current = 1

-performance-schema-consumer-events-waits-current = 1
+performance-schema-consumer-events-waits-current = ON

-performance-schema-consumer-events-statements-history-long = 1
+performance_schema_consumer_events_statements_history_long = 1

-performance-schema-consumer-events-statements-history = 1
+performance_schema_consumer_events_statements_history = 1

 Setup Database Access for the Agent